mrdandelion6/Learn-to-Code/topics/using-vim/vim.md

 - c: change

 **number**
-how many times to do it (optional). any number like 2, 3, 4, etc.
+how many times to do it (optional). any number like 2, 3, 4, etc. can also use `i` instead of a number which will grab the "inner" of the item. for example,

 **motions**
 where to do it, the "body" of text to work with. eg)
 - w: words
 - j: lines down
 - }: paragraphs down

-# vim commands

-## buffer navigation
-- vsp: create a vertical split with same editor
-- e /path/to/file: opens the file in the current buffer
-- ls: shows all open buffers
-    - you can see the buffer numbers in the leftmost column
-- term: start a terminal in working directory (will be ~ by default)

 ## registers
 registers are a core part of vim's automation and text processing capabilities. they're used as clipboards for the most part but also offer extensive usage like macros, expression evaluations, and operations on files.